EluciusFTW/SpectreCoff/docs/modules/prompt.md

 askWithSuggesting<'T>: options -> 'T -> string -> 'T
 confirm: string -> bool
 ```
 where `confirm` is just the boolean special case of ask.
-The functions not acception `options` use the
+The functions not accepting `options` use the
 ```fs
 let mutable defaultOptions: PromptOptions =
     { Secret = false